R-kill-9/tmux-script/README.md

 ```bash
 ./mkhtb.sh <directory_name>
 ```
- I recommend creating an alias in the ~/.bashrc file.
+ But I recommend creating an alias in the ~/.bashrc file.
  - Open the file
  ```bash
  vi ~/.bashrc